SPARQL Extensions

 described here, these extensions lead

-expressions potentially producing additional results.
+to FILTER expressions potentially producing additional results.

 Examples of operations that involve extended operations are provided below